 Nutrient timing is a valuable eating technique to assist you in your fat loss goals.
-Nutrient timing is the theory that by eating certain foods or macronutrients in various quantities at particular times, you can maximize your fat loss.
+The theory is that by eating certain foods or macronutrients in various quantities at particular times, you can maximize your fat loss.
 By putting your body in a better hormonal and metabolic state, you give yourself the best chance of being able to release fatty acids.

 Everyone’s diet is unique to their own body.
 The principles stay the same, but the quantities will change based on size and activity levels.
-I am going to outline a typical 5 meal/2000 calories a day approach to nutrient timing.
+I am going to outline a typical 5 meal/day approach to nutrient timing.
 So let’s look at our mealtimes:

 Five evenly spaced meals, eating every 3 hours.
 I prefer to work out first thing in the morning for many reasons, but the most important thing when it comes to picking a time, is that you make sure you work out, and do it consistently.

-The first meal of the day is right after our workout.
+Let’s start with the first meal right after our workout.
 This is by far the most important meal of the day.
 Your muscles are exhausted and depleted of fuel, and need the necessary food to start rebuilding.
 Your insulin sensitivity is at its highest after a workout, so our first meal of the day is an opportune time to ingest our largest portion of carbohydrates for the day.

 I also add a tablespoon of cod liver oil to get in my daily intake of essential fatty acids (EFAs).
 This meal/shake is packed with vitamins, nutrients, minerals, protein, fiber, and EFAs.
 It will give your body everything it needs to start the rebuilding process.